 AND we give back to Africa.
 It’s our way of completing the circle of life, the circle of love, the circle of friendship, the circle of giving and receiving, the circle of continuity.
 African children dancing in a circle invite you to participate in the circle, the African Family.

 Through the African Family Children’s Fund, we actively support emergency humanitarian relief for children and families in crisis in Africa: drought, floods, famine and tropical disease.

-We provide nutrition (millet, sorghum, beans and corn organically grown in Africa), life-supporting water purification packets (made from salt), cotton blankets (hand-woven by African artisans), and non-toxic mosquito nets to prevent vector-borne tropical diseases: malaria, dengue fever, elephantiasis [lymphatic filariasis], river blindness [onchocerciasis] and sleeping sickness [trypanosomiasis].
-We engage in the redistribution of wealth while encouraging permaculture farming—the brightest future for all farming—and the ancient art of weaving cloth.
+We provide nutrition (millet, sorghum, beans and corn organically grown in Africa), life-supporting water purification packets (made from salt), organic cotton blankets (hand-woven by African artisans), and non-toxic mosquito nets to prevent vector-borne tropical diseases: malaria, dengue fever, elephantiasis [lymphatic filariasis], river blindness [onchocerciasis] and sleeping sickness [trypanosomiasis].
+We engage in the redistribution of wealth while encouraging sustainable organic and permaculture farming—the brightest future for all farming—and the ancient art of weaving cloth.

 African Family Children’s Fund supports grass-roots projects and primary schools in Africa that teach children ecologically sound skills: sustainable organic farming, reforestation and solar energy production.

 While the mainstream media focuses on the Ebola crisis in three of Africa’s 55 nations, most of the world is not aware of one of the greatest challenges on earth: mosquito-borne diseases, especially malaria—Africa’s biggest killer—and elephantiasis [lymphatic filariasis].
 Note that Ebola is NOT transmitted by mosquitos, nor any other insect.

 The good news regarding Ebola: for its inexpensive and effective prevention and cure, please see our blog [click on Blog in menu at the top of this page].